Repositorian/DataCarpentry-Humanists/_episodes/00-intro.md

 *Overall good data practices*

 Spreadsheets are good for data entry.
 Therefore we have a lot of data in spreadsheets.
-Much of your time as a researcher will be spent in this 'data wrangling' stage amking sure that the data is complete, clean, consistent, and clearly organized so that subsequent steps in your research pipeline will go smoothly and accurately.
+Much of your time as a researcher will be spent in this 'data wrangling' stage making sure that the data is complete, clean, consistent, and clearly organized so that subsequent steps in your research pipeline will go smoothly and accurately.
 In this lesson we'll teach you how to think about data organization and some practices for more effective data wrangling.

 ### What this lesson will *not* teach you